fsislaben/stats_crash_course/pages/chisquare.md

 For example, if you wanted to determine if taking calculus helped students achieve A's in physics the sample would be students in a physics class and the categories would be "A in physics (Y/N)" and "Taken calculus (Y/N)".
 The frequencies between the groups could then be compared.

-The ***null hypothesis*** for the chi-square test for indpendence is that the samples are independent.
+The ***null hypothesis*** for the chi-square test for independence is that the samples are independent.

-The ***the alternative hypothesis*** for the chi-square test for indpendence is that the samples are NOT independent.
+The ***the alternative hypothesis*** for the chi-square test for independence is that the samples are NOT independent.

 ### Chi-square test for Goodness-of-fit